Nursing (NURS)

 Term Typically Offered: Summer Only

-Description: Emphasis is placed on clinical judgement and application of knowledge, skills, and attitudes to demonstrate multiple roles of the nurse in providing care for individuals, families, and communities across the wellness-illness continuum.
+Description: This course is designed to provide a framework to support transition from student role to novice professional nurse, while assisting students to plan their career path.
+Emphasis is placed on clinical judgement and application of knowledge, skills, and attitudes to demonstrate multiple roles of the nurse in providing care for individuals, families, and communities across the wellness-illness continuum.

 Course Attribute(s): CUE - This course fulfills the Culminating Undergraduate Experience (CUE) requirement for certain degree programs.
 CUE courses are advanced-level courses intended for majors with at least 90 earned credits/senior-level status., CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.